Dendritic Nix

 Feature Centric instead of Host Centric.

-the configuration is now structured around features, not hostnames.
+[In a Dendritic setup] the configuration is now structured around features, not hostnames.
 It is a shift in the axis of composition, essentially an inversion of configuration control.
 What may seem like a subtle change at first has profound implications for flexibility, reuse, and maintainability.

 You will notice that you start naming your files around the aspect